SocietyForArtisticResearch/NMH-editor/src/readme.md

 # Important:

 __I've updated *mnh-backend* with an extra uploadAngular option, that returns json instead of a string (angular http client doesn't like plain strings).
 So be sure to pull !__
+* used server in rcexposition/tools etc should be configurable and somewhere else
+* basic-tool and audio-tool almost identical (what is basic/what is image tool?)

 ## Issues
-* variable "server" in rcexposition should be configurable and somewhere else
 * bootstrap link should be to local file
 * why do tables look different in previews
 * deal with non-image media in convert/export.